blockfeed/sshfsman/README.md

 # sshfsman

-`sshfsman` is a small CLI I use to manage `sshfs` mounts without thinking about them too hard.
+`sshfsman` is a small command-line tool for managing `sshfs` mounts in a consistent and repeatable way.

-It exists because I mount the same few remote filesystems over and over, sometimes on non-default ports, sometimes with a pile of options, and I got tired of retyping commands or guessing why a reconnect failed.
-This tool makes those mounts repeatable, predictable, and easy to clean up.
+It is designed for situations where you frequently mount the same remote filesystems, sometimes with non-default options, and want a simple way to reconnect, unmount, and clean up without retyping commands or debugging why something failed.

-It is intentionally boring software.

 ---

+## Motivation

+I like `sftpman` a lot and use it regularly for interactive file access.

+Sometimes, though, I just need a filesystem mount.
+A common example is copying files from my phone.
+Because modern devices use anonymized MAC addresses, the phone’s IP address can change between connections.
+That makes hard-coded mounts annoying.

+`sshfsman` solves this by letting you define shortcuts for mounts and reuse them even when the IP changes, without guessing or silently doing the wrong thing.

+---

-## What it does
+## What sshfsman does

 - Manages `sshfs` mounts under a single mount root (default: `/mnt/sshfs`)
-- Lets you define **shortcuts** for common remotes
+- Lets you define named shortcuts for common remotes
-- Saves the full mount invocation with the shortcut (port, options, identity, etc.)
+- Saves the full mount invocation with the shortcut:
+  - SSH port
+  - identity file
+  - sshfs options
+  - read-only flag
+  - reconnect behavior
-- Reuses that invocation automatically on future mounts
+- Reuses those saved parameters automatically on future mounts
-- Provides clean unmounting and safe cleanup
+- Provides explicit commands for listing, unmounting, and cleanup
-- Never guesses whether something is mounted
+- Avoids heuristic or filesystem-based guesses about mount state

 ---